Battle of Fort Beauséjour: Siege

-Many Acadians who hadn't participated in the fighting were becoming increasingly worried that they would be captured and sentenced to death by the English.
+Many Acadians who had not participated in the fighting were becoming increasingly worried that they would be captured and sentenced to death by the English.
 Beauséjour continued to be bombed until the June 16, when one bomb in particular hit the officer's mess, killing a few French officers as well as the English prisoner Hay, who was the only Englishman to lose his life in the siege.
 The white flag of surrender was then raised, and the capitulation signed on June 16, 1755.
 The written capitulation included clauses which protected the Acadians, dictated what the English could take in terms of material goods from Beauséjour, and stated that the French could not bear arms in America for the next six months.

 Fort Beauséjour was taken possession by the English at 7:30 p.m. on June 16.
 The English offered Fort Gaspereau the same conditions, which were immediately accepted and signed.
 Immediately after the Battle of Fort Beauséjour (1755), Robert Monckton sent a detachment under the command of John Rous to take Fort Menagoueche.
 De Boishebert knew that he faced a superior force so he burned the fort and retreated up the river to undertake guerrilla warfare.
 The destruction of Fort Menagoueche left Louisbourg as the last French fort in Acadia.
 Boishebert made his first strike in the Battle of Petitcodiac.